superDross/MethyCoverageParser/README.md

 ### Summary
 A command line tool which uses [Bismark](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) and a selection of parsing scripts to manipulate FASTQ files derived from bisulfite-converted targeted-sequencing to produce four files: <br />
 - mapping_efficiency_summary.txt - percentage of sequences which uniquely align to the BS-genome <br />
-- Coverage.tsv - details amplicon coverage for each amplicon <br />
+- Coverage.tsv - details amplicon coverage <br />
 - CpG_divided_coverage.tsv - the total methylated and unmethylated coverage for all CpG sites covering each sequenced amplicon <br />
 - CpG_meth_percent_site.tsv - details CpG methylation percentages for all sequenced CpG sites. <br />